figment-networks/figment-apis-demo-app/README.md

 Open `tutorial.md` & follow the steps.

+You can also view the tutorial on GitHub [here](https://github.com/figment-networks/figment-apis-demo-app/blob/tutorial/tutorial.md)

 #### 7. Run the Demo App

 Ensure you have completed the tutorial and added a Figment API key to `.env` _before_ you run the server.